This post contains affiliate links. Read the full disclosure here.

 Food and Wine Festival

 For foodies visiting Disney, Epcot’s International Food and Wine Festival is a dream.
-In 2023, the Epcot Food and Wine Festival will run from July 27 to November 18.
+In 2025, the Food and Wine Festival ran from August 28 – November 22.
+Dates for 2026 are still TBA.

 Festival of the Holidays